Rangers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers versus New York Mets game on Monday at 7:10 PM ET will feature a pair of hot hitters in Corey Seager and Francisco Lindor.
+The Texas Rangers versus New York Mets game on Tuesday at 7:10 PM ET will showcase a pair of hot hitters in Corey Seager and Francisco Lindor.

-The Mets are listed as +125 moneyline underdogs in this matchup against the Rangers (-150).
-The total for the matchup has been set at 9 runs.
+The favored Rangers have -125 moneyline odds against the underdog Mets, who are listed at +105.
+The total for the game is set at 8.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.